 The employee must submit the request at least three months before the desired start date of the reduced working hours.

-The application must be made in text form, i.e. it must be in writing, but under simplified conditions: (1) It must be a legible statement.
+The application must be made in writing (“Textform“), i.e. (1) it must be a legible statement.
 (2) The applicant must be named.
 (3) The statement must be submitted on a durable medium.
 This includes paper, emails or devices for storing digital data (such as USB sticks, etc.).

 The end of the application must be clearly recognisable.
 An original signature is not required.
 A scanned signature or a simple closing salutation is sufficient.

-Finally, the application must be sent to the employer or an authorised representative.
+Finally, the application must reach the employer or an authorised representative.

 Procedure and decision after submission of the application